Sacred Name Bible: Accuracy or popularity

 The limited number and popularity of Sacred Name Bible translations suggests that phonetic accuracy is not considered to be of major importance by Bible translators or the public.
 The translator Joseph Bryant Rotherham lamented not making his work into a Sacred Name Bible by using the more accurate name Yahweh in his translation (pp. 20 – 26), though he also said, "I trust that in a popular version like the present my choice will be understood even by those who may be slow to pardon it." (p. xxi).

+One notable example of Sacred Name advocacy in South Africa is Hannes Redelinghuys, a self-proclaimed professor who republished a version of the Restoration of Original Sacred Name Bible incorporating Sacred Name elements like Yahvahshua.
+Redelinghuys attempted to reintroduce the name "Yahvah" in Hebrew on the cover of his translation but used a non-standard and erroneous spelling, including two alephs and a tav in place of the correct Hebrew characters.
+This reflects the broader trend among Sacred Name proponents to prioritize phonetic renderings of divine names, even when lacking linguistic accuracy or scholarly consensus.

 Transliterated Sacred Name Bibles

 These Bibles systematically transliterate the tetragrammaton (usually as Yahweh) in both the Old and New Testaments, as well as a Semitic form of the name of Jesus such as Yahshua or Yeshua.
 They consider the names of both God the Father, and God the Son, to be sacred.